HorizenOfficial/evm-documentation/docs/terminology.md

 # Forward Transfer

-A forward transfer moves ZEN from the mainchain to one of its sidechains.
+A forward transfer moves ZEN from the mainchain to one sidechain.
 These transactions, specifically the transaction outputs, are unspendable on the mainchain, but include some metadata so they are redeemable on one sidechains.